naveensnvn/repo_2025/README.md

-this remote repo created on 29/09/2025 by naveen
+this remote repo created on 29/09/2025 by naveen this is line is added in local repo